Forex Trading13 min read

 Never risk more than 1-2% of your account equity on any single trade.

-This rule is referenced consistently across professional trading literature, from Investopedia to IG to individual SERP-ranking educational content for this keyword.
+This rule is referenced consistently across professional trading literature, from Investopedia to IG to other authoritative educational sources.

 Why 1-2%?
 At 1% risk per trade, you need to lose 100 consecutive trades to lose your entire account.
 At 2%, you need to lose 50 consecutive trades.
 No valid strategy generates 50+ consecutive losses if executed properly — meaning your capital survives any losing streak.